 Metaverse has become the buzzword that has taken the tech industry by storm.
 The term ‘Metaverse’ was initially coined by Neal Stephenson’s seminal 1992 cyberpunk novel, Snow Crash.
 In the book Snow Crash, Metaverse is described as a shared imaginary place for the public available on the internet and projected onto virtual reality goggles.
 Metaverse gained a lot of traction when Mark Zuckerberg revealed his plans to change Facebook’s company name to Meta.

-Metaverse is a theoretical iteration of the internet full of virtual and augmented reality experiences.
+Metaverse is a theoretical internet iteration full of virtual and augmented reality experiences.
 Many tech leaders have described it as an online world where people can use their digital avatars to work, play, shop, and much more.

 People can even interact in multiple ways and do things only possible in the digital world.
 In its essence, Metaverse is about offering real-world experiences in the digital world.